 The actions that the user can perform with the collection are also visible.
 These are governed by the collection’s own permissions management.
 To know more about access rights on a collection, go to the section Collection types and permissions.

 A collection’s admin users can add or remove assets from the collection.
 They can also rename and download assets, rename the collection, update the collection status, add or remove tags, and update collection settings.
 They can update sharing parameters for the collection, add and remove users to the collection, and change the permissions assigned to existing users of the collection.

 All users of a collection can view the collection’s thumb on the Collections page.
 They can also select and sort assets in the collection and change display views between list and grid.
 Each user of a collection can see the list of all users of the collection, along with each of their email IDs and permissions assigned.

 Image 21: Viewing a collection in mosaic view

 In the Collection details page, the collection’s status is displayed right below the name of the collection.
 Collections can have one of the following statuses:

 - Not Started – no activity has been performed on any asset of the collection since it was created or unhidden.

-- In progress – as soon as its asset is edited or commented on, the status of the collection changes to In progress.
+- In progress – as soon as an asset is edited, approved, rejected, or commented on, the status of the collection changes to In progress.

 - Hidden – a collection may be marked Hidden by any user who has Admin rights on the collection.
-A hidden collection will not be displayed in the Collection list by default.
-It is only shown when the it is filtered in through any of the collection filters.
+A hidden collection’s thumb will not be displayed in the Collections page by default.
+It is only shown if it is filtered in through any of the collection filters.